Assessment Activities for Academic Departments

 The Faculty Travel Pool and Faculty Research Pool are Bryn Mawr College programs that supports the scholarly development of faculty members on continuing appointment in tenure track, tenured, and Continuing Non-Tenure Track (CNTT) positions and on continuing appointment in the Athletics and Physical Education department.
 More

 Research Associates are department-sponsored non-employee affiliates of the College.
 The Provost's Office sponsors two types of affiliations, Research Associates and Laboratory Research Associates.
-If approved by the Provost, the affiliate is granted certain campus privileges, such as use of the Bryn Mawr College libraries, on-campus parking, and limited Bryn Mawr computing access.
+Please click here for the application form.
+If approved by the Associate Provost, the affiliate is granted certain campus privileges, such as use of the Bryn Mawr College libraries, on-campus parking, and limited Bryn Mawr computing access.
+Privileges can now be extended for a maximum of two years.
 More